 Fresh coriander leaves

-Vegetable oil or choice (I always use coconut oil)
+Vegetable oil of your choice (I mostly use coconut oil)

 Optional: garlic/ onion to your taste, chili powder/ crushed chili